MRSA (Methicillin-resistant Staphylococcus aureus) protocols

 If a student athlete presents any signs or symptoms of the MRSA the Loyola University Sports Medicine Department will work with both the team physician and Student Health Services to provide the appropriate care and treatment.

 · Report to sports medicine staff with any signs/symptoms of MRSA

-· Student athlete will be referred to Student Health Service or to Dr. Tucker at Union Memorial Sports Medicine
+· Student athlete will be referred to Student Health Service or to the team physician

-· Health Services and/or Dr. Tucker will take the appropriate testing procedure and decide on the treatment and care for the student athlete
+· Health Services and/or the team physician will take the appropriate testing procedure and decide on the treatment and care for the student athlete

 · Student Health Services will be notified of a positive test result and will follow their previously set protocols.